CodeYodha-010/Bymax/README.md

 # Bymax

+> **Note:** This project is currently in the early stages of development.
+Active coding and feature implementation have not yet begun.
+The repository serves as a foundation for future work, and contributions or feedback are welcome as the project evolves.

 Baymax is an AI agent designed for large data analysis, capable of automating up to 40% of a data analyst's tasks.
 It provides an intuitive interface and leverages AI to assist with data exploration, visualization, and reporting.